chigwell/llm7.io/TERMS.md

 ## 9. Availability and changes
 - The Service is provided on a **best-efforts** basis.
 We do **not** guarantee **uptime**, **latency**, **throughput**, or availability of any particular **model** or **feature**.
+- Access to specific models and response speed is **not guaranteed**.
+Paid plans route to available models; if third-party or upstream models are unavailable, responses may be degraded or unavailable.
 - We may **modify, replace, or withdraw** models and features at any time.
+We continuously work to improve availability, but models may be temporarily or permanently unavailable.

 ---